OPT Flight Paramedic Jobs

 Confirm your degree qualifies for STEM OPT extension

 Emergency Medical Services and related health science degrees may qualify for the 24-month STEM extension.
 Verify your CIP code with your DSO early.
-An extra two years significantly improves your timeline for securing employer H-1B sponsorship.
+An extra two years significantly improves your timeline for securing employer H-1B visa sponsorship.

 Apply before your graduation date, not after